jlparkI/xGPR/docs/tuning_tutorial.rst

 Finally, ``nmll_probes`` controls the accuracy of log-determinant approximation.
 Larger numbers tend to improve accuracy but with diminishing returns and with increased cost.
-25 is usually fine in our experiments.
+25 is fine in our experiments.

-``fine_bayes`` is better if the starting point is far from the optimum, because it's a global procedure.
-It may require 30-80 iterations to get a good result. ``fine_direct`` works very well if the starting point is decent, and may be able to improve substantially on the starting point in just 25-50 iterations.

 Overall, tuning with approximate marginal likelihood is trickier than either crude or validation set tuning -- there are some knobs we can turn